n-gibs/test-data-explorer/README.md

 You will also see any lint errors in the console.

 ## Trade offs
 1. While we are working on a smaller dataset some of the Mocked API calls could have been computed on the client side with the data.
 I wanted to this to be scalable for a larger dataset.
-That is why I had the server handle certian calls.
+That is why I had the "server" handle certian calls.
 2. Right now this only works with one dataset.
 I would have loved to make a more extensable app that would work with any labled Good vs Bad image data set.
 In the interest of time, I did not make that choice.
 3. Working with Material UI or any component library can have limitations.
 While it was easy to set up a theme to style the app as a whole.
 When you want to use one of their componets, you are limited in the styling of it.
 I thought it was a good choice to get this project off the ground fast.
 4. 2 tab design - When I first looked at the requrirements I was thinking how to fit everything on to one page.
 While that may be easier for the user to have everything in one spot, I saw a clear division in the requirements.
-This helped organize the different usecases for the data exploration.
+This helped organize the different use cases for the data exploration.

 ## Constraints
 1. Typescript Knowledge - I have never worked with Typscript in a professional setting, only Javascript.
 I probably did not use it to its full potential but I did enjoy working with it through out this project.
 I am used to OOP on the backend and the typehinting/checks are very helpful.